KunYi/busses-tester/Readme.md

         nmake

- 1. Copy `busses-tester.bin` to your MBED and hit the RESET button.
+ 1. Copy `busses-tester-mbed_LPC1768.bin` to your MBED and hit the RESET button.

 The mbed is now running the firmware and is ready for the HLK.

 ### I2C Test Device Protocol

-This section documents the protocol expected by the Windows.Devices.I2c extended functional tests.
+This section documents the protocol expected by the Windows.Devices.I2c advanced functional tests.
 This protocol is implemented by the busses-tester.

 The I2C test device has a register address space of 256 bytes.
 Some registers have special functions that control the behavior of the device.
 The following table